 Some OSCE participating States' electoral legislation includes specific turnout requirements in order for the respective election to be valid.
 If such turnout requirements are not met, legislation often requires that the election be repeated, opening the possibility of endless cycles of failed elections.
+This makes such a rule unsuitable.
 Often the turnout is determined on the basis of the voters' signatures on the voter lists, so the accuracy of the compilation of the voter lists therefore acquires additional significance.